ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For the media-types application/aif+cbor and application/aif+json defined in {{Section 5.1 of I-D.ietf-ace-aif}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in {{Section 5.2 of I-D.ietf-ace-aif}} within the "MIME Media Type Sub-Parameter" registry group.

-* Name: oscore-group-name
+* Name: oscore-gname
-* Description/Specification: name of OSCORE group
+* Description/Specification: OSCORE group name
 * Reference: \[\[This document\]\]

 &nbsp;

-* Name: oscore-group-permissions
+* Name: oscore-gperm
-* Description/Specification: set of permissions pertaining the OSCORE group
+* Description/Specification: permissions pertaining OSCORE groups
 * Reference: \[\[This document\]\]

 ## CoAP Content-Format {#ssec-iana-coap-content-format-registry}

 IANA is asked to register the following entries to the "CoAP Content-Formats" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-* Media Type: application/aif+cbor;Toid="oscore-group-name",Tperm="oscore-group-permissions"
+* Media Type: application/aif+cbor;Toid="oscore-gname",Tperm="oscore-gperm"

 * Encoding: -